hardinfo2/serverDB/README.md

 FAQ
 ----
-Q) Can I use the database for my private fun
+ - Q) Can I use the database for my private fun?
-A) Yes as long as you never distribute anything using the data.
+ - A) Yes as long as you never distribute anything using the data.
+ -

-Q) Can the data be used for paid services?
+ - Q) Can the data be used for paid services?
-A) Yes, if you open source all parts that uses the data
+ - A) Yes, if you open source all parts that uses the data, derivated.
+ -

-Q) What if I want to use the data and distribute it to a VPS/Datacenter?
+ - Q) What if I want to use the data and distribute it to a VPS/Datacenter?
-A) You have to open source you source code
+ - A) You have to open source you source code.

 License